 Something is lurking inside your digestive system.
 Millions and millions of somethings, in fact.
 But are they friends or foes?
-Everyday Einstein and special guest Nutrition Diva discuss current research on intestinal bacteria and why they’re so important to our health.
+Ask Science and special guest Nutrition Diva discuss current research on intestinal bacteria and why they’re so important to our health.

 Imagine for a moment, a vast alien landscape littered with organic compounds.
 Pools of acid dot the landscape that is inhabited by hundreds of different organisms whose population measures in the trillions.
 Teams of ecologists, biologists, and geneticists scramble to find ways to quantify and understand the vast network of interactions between the organisms and their environment.